masonkuck/BD-1-Arduino-Puppet/README.md

 # BD-1 Arduino Puppet Controller

-Arduino firmware for a animatronic BD-1 droid (MrBaddeley design), controlled by a handheld gimbal/knob puppet controller.
+Arduino firmware for a animatronic BD-1 droid ([MrBaddeley](https://www.patreon.com/c/mrbaddeley/posts) design), controlled by a handheld gimbal/knob puppet controller.
 Supports a real-time puppet mode and an autonomous idle animation mode.

+> [!WARNING]
+> While I have done a lot of testing, this project is largely still in progress.
+My main reason for pushing to GitHub is for version control, I probably wont be supporting this with requests however feel free to fork it and make changes.
+The sound from MrBaddeley's design is not present, because I have plans beyond it sitting on a desk so the sound is likely going to look very different.

 ## Hardware